Introduction

 Archive Sources

 By default, importing facts for sources in archive roots is skipped.
-Use --allow-archived to enable this (useful for backfilling metadata on already-archived files).
+Use --allow archived to enable this (useful for backfilling metadata on already-archived files).

 Writing Processors